suncoast-devs/handbook/lessons/front-end-safari/content-first.md

 ```

 Next, we notice that we might want to make all of the elements in the header a
 kind of page navigation.
-That is clicking on each of those elements would take
+That is clicking, on each of those elements would take
 us to various pages, or even just part of this page.
 So we will wrap the content
 again inside a `<nav>` element.